Water-Managed Foundation

 Patricia Skinner, Reichel, Claudette H.

-• Typical enclosed, but vented, crawl spaces are notorious for moisture problems -- due to moisture buildup from wet soil and condensation on cool surfaces.
-First, humid air cannot dry out a humid space.
-In addition, when humid air comes in contact with cool floor framing, condensation occurs (the surfaces “sweat”).
-The cooler the floor framing, the more it sweats – so air conditioning and insulation under the subfloor without air and vapor barriers results in floor framing that stays cold and wet, grows fungi and decays in summer.
-To prevent this, the entire underside of a raised floor system is most effectively protected with a warm-vapor retarder and air barrier to keep humid air from reaching cool surfaces – in other words, design the subfloor like a wall.
+Typical enclosed, but vented, crawl spaces are notorious for moisture problems due to moisture buildup from wet soil and condensation on cool surfaces.
+Humid air cannot dry out a humid space.
+When humid air contacts cool floor framing, condensation occurs (“sweating”).
+Cooling and insulating the subfloor without air/vapor barriers keeps framing cold, increasing condensation, fungal growth and decay.
+To prevent this, the entire underside of a raised floor system should use a warm‑vapor retarder and air barrier — essentially designing the subfloor like a wall.
 This can be accomplished with:

-• Foil-faced rigid foam insulation (installed like sheathing under the joists with cap nails and the joints sealed with foil tape).
-The sealed foam board blocks water vapor and air entry and stays warmer so it is less likely to sweat.
-Check local fire codes to see if the foam should be a fire-rated type or covered with a fire-rated material.
-(See Figure 1: Vented Crawl Space.)
+• Foil-faced rigid foam insulation installed under the joists with cap nails and foil-taped joints.
+The sealed foam blocks water vapor and air entry and stays warmer, reducing condensation.
+Check local fire codes for required fire‑rated materials.

-If the crawl space under the house is not completely open (house on piers), it’s helpful to cover the ground with plastic sheeting to block moisture evaporation from the ground into the enclosed crawl space.
-The ground level inside the crawl space should be higher than the outside ground level to prevent rainwater entry and ponding.
-Crawl space openings are needed for access, flood insurance requirements and/or to satisfy existing code requirements, but they are not an adequate means of moisture control.
-Research is underway to confirm the moisture performance of alternative floor insulation systems.
+If the crawl space under the house is not completely open (house on piers), covering the ground with plastic sheeting helps block moisture evaporation.
+The ground level inside should be higher than outside level to prevent rainwater entry and ponding.
+Crawl space openings are needed for access, flood insurance requirements, and/or code compliance, but they do not adequately control moisture.
+Research is underway on alternative floor insulation systems.

-• Low-permeable spray foam insulation (or painted foam) applied to coat the underside of all floor framing provides an air barrier and warm-vapor retarder.
-In combination with a plastic ground cover, this system may offer easier installation in tight crawlspaces, sufficient moisture protection and the capacity to dry to the outside if spilled water enters the subfloor from above.
+• Low-permeable spray foam insulation (or painted foam) applied across the underside of floor framing provides an air barrier and warm‑vapor retarder.
+Combined with ground plastic, this system can be effective in tight crawl spaces and still allow drying outward if water spills from above.

 Related article: